bsoist/csp/syllabus.md

 ## Overview

 Consistent with the AP Computer Science Principles curriculum framework, the course’s material is organized around five so-called “big ideas” as well as six computational thinking practices.
-The seven big ideas are:
+The five big ideas are:

 1. Creative Development (CRD)
 2. Data (DAT)